ThomasHabets/wifispace/README.md

 ## Visualizations

-### Density graph of how business is distributed over your samples
+### Density graph of how busyness is distributed over your samples

 ```shell
 zcat file-1454279879.txt.gz | awk '$2 == 2412000000 { print $3}' > channel-data.txt